Table of Contents

 For example, it’ll give direct instructions like “take exit 18 on the right”, and it’ll keep repeating the instructions a few times so that you don’t miss the turn.

 However, just like Google Maps, Waze is not the best route planner for multiple stops.
 It too lacks a route optimization feature.
 You can plan a route with multiple stops, but there’s no guarantee that the route will either be the fastest or the shortest.

 A multiple stop route planner app is the best solution to plan the fastest route to work.
 In addition, it also optimizes routes to save fuel, allows you to plot multiple stops, and lets you keep an eye on your drivers.

-A route planner app would not provide free driving directions like Google Maps or Waze, but the benefits of such an app are manifold.
+A route planner app would not provide free driving directions like Google Maps, Waze, or a free route planner but the benefits of such an app are manifold.
 Some of the most important benefits are:

 - You can plot a route with an unlimited number of stops.
 The best thing is that the route will be optimized according to the destinations entered.
 Meaning, it will show the fastest route to work while factoring in weather conditions, traffic, one-ways, roadblocks, and many other constraints.
 And, a delivery route planner app takes just 30 seconds to plan well-optimized routes with turn-by-turn directions.

 - It comes with a GPS tracking feature that helps you track your drivers when they’re on the road.
 This ensures that they don’t waste time while working and you can send roadside assistance immediately in case of an emergency.

 - A free route planner unlimited stops offers an eSignature feature that helps you ensure contactless proof of delivery (POD).
 This is the perfect built-in feature for last-mile delivery businesses.